Low profile hedge funds post high returns in year after New York Sohn conference

 DoubleLine’s Jeffrey Gundlach, known as the “Bond King,” recommended going long emerging market stocks and shorting the benchmark U.S. S&P 500 stock index and enhancing the return through leverage.
 Including borrowing costs, the trade returned over 13 percent through Thursday.
 “This is a good result and a great risk-adjusted result given the low risk nature of pair trades,” Gundlach told Reuters.
 The broad S&P 500 index gained approximately 12.2 percent before dividends over the same time.

 Resnick, who presented last year’s best performing idea, will not be among those presenting.
-The firm released a March 12 public letter calling on VMWare Inc to end talks with Dell Technologies over a potential reverse merger, arguing that it would “likely lead to a significant destruction of shareholder value.”
+The firm released a March 12 public letter calling on VMWare Inc (VMW.N) to end talks with Dell Technologies over a potential reverse merger, arguing that it would “likely lead to a significant destruction of shareholder value.”

 Shares of VMWare are up 11.4 percent for the week after reports that Dell may be close to walking away from talks amid concerns that the merger plan would prompt in-demand employees to defect to rivals that were not saddled with Dell’s legacy hardware business.